tai959328/dragonbound_ruler/README.md

-# dragonbound_ruler
+# Dragonbound Ruler
-creates a window that contains a ruler for the Dragonbound game.
+Creates a window that contains a ruler for the Dragonbound game. https://dragonbound.net/

-https://dragonbound.net/
+Built for screen resolution 1920x1080